flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_execution-cluster-label.rst

  flytectl update execution-cluster-label --attrFile ecl.yaml

-Updating execution cluster label for project and domain and workflow combination.
+Updates execution cluster label for project, domain and workflow combination.
 This will take precedence over any other execution cluster label defined at project domain level.
-Update the execution cluster label for workflow core.control_flow.run_merge_sort.merge_sort in flytectldemo, development domain
+For workflow 'core.control_flow.run_merge_sort.merge_sort' in flytectldemo project, development domain, it is:

 .. code-block:: yaml